 Suggested Social Media

-For the following tweets, insert the link to your state’s SNAP website.
+For the following tweets, insert the link to your state’s healthcare marketplace, or SiX blog about COBRA coverage, or healthcare.gov.

 State Legislator Action Steps